 The Victorian social reformer Ebenezer Howard (1850–1928) had a Utopian vision of a new town in the country blessed with 'clean, pure air, flowers and perpetual sunshine'.

-Working towards that unattainable ideal architects Barry Parker and Raymond Unwin fashioned Letchworth, Britain's first Garden City.
-From 1903, an experimental community began to take shape less than 40 miles from the smog and slums of London.
+Working towards that unattainable ideal, architects Barry Parker and Raymond Unwin fashioned Letchworth, Britain's first Garden City.
+From 1903, an experimental community began to take shape in Hertfordshire, less than 40 miles from the smog and slums of London.

 Many of the early arrivals were artists and crafts folk including four notable painters – Harold Gilman (1876–1919), Spencer Gore (1878–1914), William Ratcliffe (1870–1955) and Brynhild Parker (1907–1987).